plating, anodizing, & finishing Q&As since 1989

 I think brush plating touch up is not a suitable remedy of this problem because of chances of cadmium to touch steel.

 But I did not get any idea about your 'scratches'.
-Is steel is quite visible through these scratches.Why don't you do a simple test to verify this.
-Copper sulfate should give you bluish colour when sprinkled on this bare surface i.e., scratches.
+Is steel is quite visible through these scratches.Why don't you do a simple test to verify this. copper sulphate [on eBay or Amazon affil link]should give you bluish colour when sprinkled on this bare surface i.e., scratches.

 Yes you do need activation of nickel layer if you strip off cadmium chromate.

 How long does the activation last?
 Good question?

 My advise is the sooner you coat cadmium afterwards the better it will be.
 For best adhesion nickel plated part should be plated for the next layer within 1-5 minute.